-At the end of 2011 the Agile Alliance invited thought leaders in the development of the future of Agile to a 3-‐days Open Space Session on “Catalyzing Change in Complex Systems through Agile Adoption”.
+At the end of 2011, the Agile Alliance invited thought leaders in the development of the future of Agile to a 3-‐days Open Space Session on “Catalyzing Change in Complex Systems through Agile Adoption”.
 The idea was to focus on organizational issues when adopting Agile software development.
 On the first day, James Shore suggested an Open Space session, which was continued during the two following days and morphed into the topic “Developing a change model for Agile transformations”.
-A core group worked on this change model, James Shore, Diana Larsen and Jutta Eckstein2.
+A core group worked on this change model, James Shore, Diana Larsen, and Jutta Eckstein.2

-Agile software development is based on a value system and twelve principles which emphasize the importance of collaboration, feedback and continuous learning3.
-Switching to such a software development approach implies a change because it requests to develop software differently compared to a traditional process.
+Agile software development is based on a value system and twelve principles that emphasize the importance of collaboration, feedback, and continuous learning.3 Switching to such a software development approach implies a change because it requests to develop software differently compared to a traditional process.
 For example, conventionally a test will be created after the software has been developed, whereas an Agile process asks for the opposite sequence.
 Yet, the change to an Agile approach affects the entire organization, i.e. in terms of team development or leadership style by its emphasis on collaboration and continuous learning and in terms of procedures with its emphasis on teams rather than individual contributors.
 Thus, although at first concentrated on the software department only, the change will have an impact as well on other seemingly unrelated organizational areas.
 As John Kotter put it:

 “Without much experience, we often don’t adequately appreciate a crucial fact: that changing highly interdependent settings is extremely difficult because, ultimately, you have to change nearly everything.”
 (Kotter, 2012, pos.
 1904-1911)

-The model’s objective is to help change agents understand the context of the change they are in, provide support in determining the focus, and helping them to decide on an approach for the respective change.
+The model’s objective is to help change agents understand the context of the change they are in, provide support in determining the focus and helping them to decide on an approach for the respective change.

 Understanding the Change Model